nicholasjng/personal-website/content/programming/jax-styletransfer.md

 Conceptually, this amounts to initializing the network parameters as constants: The `hk.initializers.Constant` API is what you want here.
 For more information and a really nice guide on how to load pretrained HuggingFace Transformers in Haiku, check out [this blog post on pragmatic.ml](https://www.pragmatic.ml/finetuning-transformers-with-jax-and-haiku/).

-Another nice thing about this: There is no need for calling any gradient hooks or setting disabling flags for gradient computation in backpropagation, as is required in libraries maintaining computation graphs - you just use what you need, and update only what you use.
+Another nice thing about this: There is no need for calling any obscure gradient hooks or setting disabling flags for gradient computation in backpropagation, as is required in libraries maintaining computation graphs - you just use what you need, and update only what you use.
 This leads to much more readable code, since there is no need to call obscure functions or set apocryphal option flags.

 The first style transfer attempt was made with VGG-19, a convolutional neural network trained on the ImageNet dataset.
 In general, many different networks do the job; capturing the style / content losses at different depths will lead to different results.
 The repository contains functionality for loading models from HDF5 files; weights for a few example architectures are given in [F. Chollet's repository on deep learning models](https://github.com/fchollet/deep-learning-models/releases).